My favorite day of the week is when I go grocery shopping.

 Grocery shopping to me is like clothes shopping to a high maintenance woman.
-I get so pumped to get into the store, and seeing what new items are on the shelves.
-I’m always interested in reading the nutiritonal labels, and comparing items to eachother.
+I get so pumped to get into the store and seeing what new items are on the shelves.
+I'm always interested in reading the nutritional labels and comparing items to each other.

-Just because one salad dressing is 20 calories and the other salad dressing is 40 calories, doesn’t neccessarily mean it’s healthier for you.
-Always read and compare the nutrition labels, and if the ingredient list is longer than this paragraph I’ve written so far, then stay away.
-Also stay away from the inside aisles as these aisles are usually packed with foods you don’t need to be buying!
-A fun tip I also learned, if the ingredient list sounds like a science experiement, stay away.
-Now lets get back to what I usually buy at the grocery store.
+Just because one salad dressing is 20 calories and the other salad dressing is 40 calories, doesn't necessarily mean it's healthier for you.
+Always read and compare the nutrition labels, and if the ingredient list is longer than this paragraph I've written so far, then stay away.
+Also stay away from the inside aisles as these aisles are usually packed with foods you don't need to be buying!
+A fun tip I also learned, if the ingredient list sounds like a science experiment, stay away.
+Now let's get back to what I usually buy at the grocery store.

 As I've stated in previous blog posts, I usually shop at small stores like Aldi's.
 By small I mean there are only 4-5 aisles at my local Aldi's.
 Which means a lot less browsing at unhealthy snacks and garbage.
 When I walk into the store the first thing I notice are all of the packaged processed snacks, candy, and supposedly ‘healthy packaged snacks'.

-Next I move onto the produce aisle.
-This is usually the point where I wish I would have gotten a kart, but instead I use my reusable enviroment friendly bag.
-I also feel like I get less food and no room for anything unhealthy because I am carrying around this food everywhere, saves my money as well.
+Next, I move onto the produce aisle.
+This is usually the point where I wish I would have gotten a cart, but instead, I use my reusable environment-friendly bag.
+I also feel like I get less food and no room for anything unhealthy because I am carrying this food everywhere, saves my money as well.